souravmaji1/Smart-Contract-Deployer-Dapp/README.md

 Introduction:
 SmartContractX is made for deploying smart contract by pasting source code and private key and within 10-20 seconds it will provide you the contract address also I have added functionality to choose multiple blockchain network to select and deploy your smart contract just haven't connected that in the frontend also
-I have integrated OpneAI which will help developers to generate smart contract
+I have integrated OpneAI which will help developers to generate smart contract and Test verified smart contract read and write functions

 Technologies Used:
 Nextjs